The change of seasons brings us many joys, but winter skin isn't one of them.

-Even with the help of the best moisturizers for dry skin, skin can still go drier, patchier, flakier in the colder months.
+Even with the help of the best moisturizers for dry skin, skin can feel drier, patchier, flakier in the colder months.
 We still have to endure a battle against the elements—wind, rain and frost, and dehydrating central heating—which can all wreck havoc with our complexion.

-But while we may know how to apply moisturiser more regularly and wrap up to protect us from the elements, what else can we do to ensure our skin stays clear, bright and hydrated throughout the winter months?
+But while we may know how to apply moisturizer efficiently, what else can we do to ensure our skin stays clear, bright and hydrated throughout the winter months?
 We turned to the pros for some advice.

 How to avoid winter skin during cold weather

-The change in seasons calls for a change in skincare - and for most of us that means our moisturiser.
-You may want to go for a thicker formula in the winter months to protect your skin from the harsher weather—just make sure you choose the right moisturiser for your skin type.
+The change in seasons calls for a change in skincare, and for most of us that means our moisturizer.
+You may want to go for a thicker formula in the winter months to protect your skin from the harsher weather—just make sure you choose the right type.

 The common consensus among skincare experts is that we should change up our skincare routine with the seasons.
 “Treat your skin like you do your clothing,” explains skincare guru and author of Skin Care, Caroline Hirons.
 “If you’re layering clothing, layer your skincare.”